Last Updated on July 18, 2026 by Patrick Camuso, CPA

 High-Volume Traders, Trade-or-Business Status, and Mark-to-Market Elections

 In rare cases, extremely active prediction market participants may inquire about trade-or-business treatment or mark-to-market elections.
 These concepts are highly fact-specific and not triggered by volume alone.
-They require sustained, continuous activity conducted with profit motive and operational regularity.
+They require sustained, continuous activity conducted with profit motive and operational regularity, and they involve separate eligibility and consequence questions that are addressed in specialized articles.

 Why Prediction Market Tax Reporting Requires Specialized Digital Asset Expertise